-- Place the side of salmon on to the foil and pour over the lemon mixture and top with lemon slices and thyme.
+- Place 1 kg Side of salmon onto the foil and pour over the lemon mixture and top with slices of 1 Lemon and 6 sprig Fresh thyme.

 - You don't have to use a half side of salmon, you could wrap individual fillets in foil and roast them.

 - You could use this same marinade for chicken or even halloumi too.
 It is SO good and goes on almost anything.

 - If you prefer, you can swap the honey for maple syrup.